mattjenks/laptop/README.md

 * [chruby] for managing [Ruby] versions
 * [CloudApp] for sharing screenshots and making an animated GIF from a video
-* [Cloud Foundry CLI] for command line access to 18F's Cloud Foundry-based application platform
 * [Flux] for adjusting your Mac's display color so you can sleep better
 * [git-seekret] for preventing you from committing passwords and other sensitive information to a git repository
 * [GitHub Desktop] for setting up your SSH keys automatically
 * [Homebrew] for managing operating system libraries
-* [Homebrew Cask] for quickly installing Mac apps from the command line
+* [Homebrew Cask] for quickly installing Mac apps from the command , https://caskroom.github.io/
 * [Homebrew Services] so you can easily stop, start, and restart services
 * [hub] for interacting with the GitHub API
 * [MySQL] for storing relational data